prysm.propagation#

 Returns:

-the wavefront at the psf plane
+gradient at the PSF plane

 Return type: